Skip navigation

 The only way forward for an environmentally abundant Australia is to recognise the humanity we all possess and to begin nurturing together.

-At the same time, First Nations communities across this continent will be (and already are) some of the first and worst hit by the climate crisis.
+At the same time, First Nations communities across the country are already some of the first and worst hit by the climate crisis.
 Unsurprisingly, being on the frontline means they’re also often best placed and most likely to resist destructive projects.
-As Julian Brave NoiseCat, an enrolled member of the Canim Lake Band Tsq'escen, British Columbia, says, “In the fight for climate justice, indigenous people set the path – and lead the way.”
+From the Gunditjmara-led SOPEC Collective protesting seismic testing in Victoria, to the ongoing efforts of Wangan and Jagalingou people to stop the Adani Carmichael coal mine, First Nations people are actively working to protect land, water and sky country.

 Of course, we can’t cover everything in a guide like this.
 At the end of the day, each of us needs to take the care and time to do it for ourselves, and with our communities.
 Below we offer some starting points, advice, and suggested paths to travel down.